joeliechty/allegro_hand_ros2_v5/README.md

 # Allegro Hand V5 ROS2
 > [!IMPORTANT]</br>
 > **Date : 25/07/10**</br>
 > **We have recently resolved an issue where some fingertip sensor values were delayed.
 To address this, we have uploaded the updated firmware at the link below.
-Please update the firmware and download and build the ROS2 package again.**</br>
+Please update the firmware and download the modified ROS2 package.**</br>
 > [allegro_hand_v5_firmware](https://github.com/Wonikrobotics-git/allegro_hand_v5_firmware)